aaryaapg/Exploring-ESP-NOW/Two Way Communication/README.md

 # ESP-NOW Two-way Communication
 We have two ESP32 boards.
 One board is connected to a push button (to pin 22 of ESP32) & the other board is connected to DHT11 (pin 32).
 Each board needs to know the other board's MAC address in order to communicate.
+Refer: https://randomnerdtutorials.com/esp-now-two-way-communication-esp32/

 ## Board 1: Button Board
 * Push button is connected tp pin 22